Adversarial Graph Disentanglement

-We summarize the main contributions as follows: \begin{itemize} \item We propose a novel \underline{A}dversarial \underline{D}isentangled \underline{G}raph \underline{C}onvolutional \underline{N}etwork (ADGCN), for disentangled graph representation learning, thus to unveil the associated multiple latent components. \item To achieve micro-disentanglement for each node, a component-specific aggregation with dynamic assignment mechanism is proposed, which ensures the compactness of the component space and allocates the neighbors of the target node to the corresponding component space to realize micro-disentanglement. \item For the purpose of implementing macro-disentanglement at the component distribution level, we propose an adversarial regularizer to improve the separability among component distributions, thus learning the more distinct components. \item To refine the global graph structure in a progressive way, we propose a diversity-preserving node sampling approach to perform local structure aware refinement.
-Hence, the latent global topological graph stucture can be well reveiled to benefit graph disentanglement. \end{itemize}
+To address the above key issues, we propose a novel \underline{A}dversarial \underline{D}isentangled \underline{G}raph \underline{C}onvolutional \underline{N}etwork (ADGCN), for disentangled graph representation learning.
+Specifically, different from DisenGCN and IPGDN, to address the micro-disentanglement of a combination of multiple factors, we consider the intra-component correlation and inter-component separability simultaneously, and achieve component-specific aggregation for the micro-disentanglement of the node.
+On the basis of the micro-disentanglement performed by the component-specific aggregation, conditional adversarial learning is further deployed to restrict the interdependence among components for the macro-disentanglement.
+To the best of our knowledge, this is the first attempt to introduce adversarial learning for graph disentanglement.
+The learned disentangled representation is also leveraged to explore the underlying structure of the graph in a progressive manner. we propose a diversity-preserving node sampling method to guide the local structure-aware graph refinement and spread to the overall graph further.
+In summary, the main contributions can be highlighted as follows: \begin{itemize} \item To achieve micro-disentanglement for each node, a component-specific aggregation with a dynamic assignment mechanism is proposed, which ensures the compactness of the component space and allocates the neighbors of the target node to the corresponding component space to realize micro-disentanglement. \item For implementing macro-disentanglement, we propose a conditional adversarial regularizer to improve the separability among component distributions, thus learning the more distinct components. \item To refine the global graph structure in a progressive way, we propose a diversity-preserving node sampling approach to perform local structure-aware refinement.
+Hence, the latent global topological graph structure can be well revealed to benefit graph disentanglement. \end{itemize}